artem78/AutoScreenshot/docs/README.md

 ## Features
 * Automatic saving screenshots of full screen with specified time interval (from 1 second to 24 hours)
-* Saving images in PNG, JPEG, BMP, TIFF <!--or GIF--> format
+* Saving images in PNG, JPEG, BMP, TIFF, <!--or GIF--> WEBP format
 * Pause capture when user is inactive (depending on mouse moves and keyboard events)
 * Customizable output filenames with variables (date, time, user, computer name, sequential number) and ability of grouping by folders (for example: by day or month)
 * Automatic capture can be started on system startup